 Barbara Brooks, MA, CCC-SLP, Assistive Technology Coordinator, Colonial School District

-Barbara Brooks, MA, CCP-SLP, began working in Colonial School District in 1996 as an Speech/Language Pathologist (SLP) at the Leach School, serving students with complex communication needs.
+Barbara Brooks, MA, CCP-SLP, began working in Colonial School District in 1996 as a Speech/Language Pathologist (SLP) at the John G Leach School, serving students with complex communication needs.
 A few years later, she became the Assistive Technology Coordinator.

 She has supported students in the areas of reading, writing and augmentative communication in all settings.
 Most recently Barbara has successfully collaborated with district leadership in Curriculum and Technology to integrate resources and instruction for students with high-incidence disabilities.
 She has presented at state and national conferences in all areas of Assistive Technology and procured multiple grants for equipment and training for the district.